 This is growth that must occur through innovation, technological and productivity improvements (i.e. not just increasing the input of capital and labour).

-Intensive growth proved a more difficult task, as the domestic institutions in Europe that enabled extensive growth were now an impediment to reform.
+Intensive growth proved a more difficult task, as the domestic institutions in Europe that enabled extensive growth were now – in some countries – an impediment to reform.

 Centrally planned economies were particularly inept at this.
 All of this facilitated a gradual shift toward more liberalised markets, particularly across the EU.